 Even though the gate is closed, we are open!
 When we built Dog's Den with easy access to Highway 30, safety was of utmost concern.
 Our beautiful entry gate is there to have an extra layer of security in the unlikely event a dog were to get loose from their owner on the way into or out of the building.

 When you arrive for your reservation, simply press the call box button.
 That button calls the front desk and we will let you in from there!

-For the health and safety of all dogs in our facility, your dog needs to be current on all of their shots to board, join daycare, enroll in a training class, or be groomed at Dog's Den.
+For the health and safety of all dogs in our facility, your dog needs to be current on all of their shots to board, join daycare, or be groomed at Dog's Den.
 This includes Rabies, DHLPP (Distemper Parvo Series), and Bordetella.
 Depending on the vet and the individual puppy, puppies generally have all of their vaccination series completed by 16 weeks of age.
 Please consult with your vet on your puppy's vaccination timeline.